Skip to main content

 Indian residents who sell French assets and pay French capital gains tax can claim relief under Section 90 of the Income Tax Act.
 The credit method under Section 90, read with Rule 128, allows the Indian taxpayer to deduct foreign taxes paid from their Indian tax liability on the same income.

-The 2026 Amending Protocol removes the Most-Favoured-Nation (MFN) clause from the treaty.
-Previously, under Protocol Clause 7, if India entered into a DTAA with another OECD member state offering lower rates on dividends, interest, royalties, or FTS, France could claim the same lower rates.
-This clause no longer applies, meaning the rates specified in the revised treaty are final and cannot be reduced by reference to other treaties.
+The 2026 Amending Protocol will remove the Most-Favoured-Nation (MFN) clause from the treaty once it is ratified.
+Under Protocol Clause 7, if India enters into a DTAA with another OECD member state offering lower rates on dividends, interest, royalties, or FTS, France could claim the same lower rates.
+This clause remains part of the treaty text until the 2026 Protocol enters into force; following the Supreme Court's 2023 Nestle SA ruling, its operation already requires a separate Section 90 notification.
+Once the Protocol is ratified, the MFN clause will no longer apply and the rates specified in the revised treaty will be final.

 Capital Gains-Specific Treaty Provisions